Cheap, Fun, and Compatible Nikon FE10 Lenses

 Amazon eBay KEH

-The Nikon 28mm f/2.8 Series E lens is a lower priced option.
-It is appealing to use with the FE10 because of the affordable price and ease that the lens can be found.
+The Nikon 28mm f/2.8 Series E lens is a less expensive alternative.
+It is attractive to use on the FE10 because of the affordable price and ease at which the lens can be found.

 • Nikon 8mm f/2.8 Fisheye